VincentBounce/WindowsContextMenuTools/README.md

 - Run `WindowsTerminal-here.reg`
 - Copy `WindowsTerminal.ico` to `C:\Windows\System32\` (this is necessary because *Windows Terminal* icon path always change with auto-updates provided by *Microsoft Store*).
-- To **remove** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `Windows-Terminal-[remove-default-menu-need-restart].reg`, then logoff/logon.
+- To **remove** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `WindowsTerminal-[remove-default-menu-need-restart].reg`, then logoff/logon.
-- To **restore** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `Windows-Terminal-[restore-default-menu-need-restart].reg`, then logoff/logon.
+- To **restore** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `WindowsTerminal-[restore-default-menu-need-restart].reg`, then logoff/logon.

 ---

 ## ![files-listing-icon] Files and folders listing from folder

-Features:
+Global features:

-- Works on folders, shortcuts, network locations
+- Opens from any **folder** or **shortcut `.lnk`** or **network location**, on both *File Explorer* left and right panes.

-- Show all folders and files, hidden also
+- Reads all folders and files including hidden ones.

-- Supports all Windows glyphs.
+- Supports all Windows glyphs in all Windows languages/region versions.

 ## ![clipboard-icon] List in Clipboard

 `List-in-Clipboard.reg`

-Lists folders/files of any folder, and copy it to the Clipboard.
+Lists folders/files of any folder, and copy the list to the Clipboard.

 💿 To install this tool separately, just run `List-in-Clipboard.reg`